Text to Speech

 What Is TTS on Twitch?

-Twitch Text-to-Speech (TTS) is a simple idea that can make a real difference in how a stream feels.
-When someone sends a message, it doesn’t just sit in the chat box.
+Twitch Text-to-Speech (TTS) is a feature that reads chat messages aloud during a live stream.
+When someone sends a message — typically tied to a donation, channel point redemption, or subscriber event — it doesn't just sit in the chat box.
 It gets spoken aloud for everyone to hear.
-Viewers know their words won’t be missed, even when the chat is moving fast.

 Many streamers connect text to speech to donations or channel point rewards so it becomes a moment people pay attention to.
 It also helps viewers who can't easily read chat or prefer listening while they watch.